Casa Bonita: In popular culture

 The South Park episode "Casa Bonita" prominently features the Colorado branch of the restaurant.
-Other episodes that mention it briefly are: "Quest for Ratings" (where a clock is labeled as showing the time at Casa Bonita), "You Have 0 Friends", "201" (where the restaurant is reportedly destroyed), and "Let Go, Let Gov".
+Other episodes that mention it briefly are: "Quest for Ratings" (where a clock is labeled as showing the time at Casa Bonita), "You Have 0 Friends", "201" (where the restaurant is reportedly destroyed), "Let Go, Let Gov", and "South ParQ Vaccination Special".
 Additionally, the building that houses South Park Studios was named after the restaurant.
-In August 2021, the show's creators, Trey Parker and Matt Stone, announced that they had struck a deal to purchase Casa Bonita.
-In South Park: The Fractured But Whole, as part of the DLC, the main story is focused on the building.
-The South Park connection comes about as the creators of the show and several staff of South Park recalled having fond memories frequenting the establishment as children in the Denver suburbs.
+In August 2021, the show's creators, Trey Parker and Matt Stone, announced they would purchase Casa Bonita.
+The renovations of the restaurant are documented in the 2024 film ¡Casa Bonita Mi Amor!.
+In one of the downloadable content packs to the video game South Park: The Fractured But Whole, the restaurant plays a central role in the story.

 In 2009, rock band The Fray held the release party for their eponymous second album at Casa Bonita.

-In Eureka, a reference to "Casa Bonita" is made, where an "artificial intelligent" love-struck Andy, who is the deputy of the town Sheriff in the new alternate timeline, regards the sheriff's "artificial intelligent" house S.A.R.A.H. as his "Casa Bonita" when stuck on Titan (Saturn's moon) by an accidental journey using the series' fictional "faster-than-light" technology.

 In the reboot of Roseanne, Casa Bonita is featured as the workplace of Becky Connor in Episode 4.

 The music video for Collapsing Scenery's "Resort Beyond the Last Resort", directed by Kansas Bowling and starring Boyd Rice, was partially filmed at Casa Bonita.

 Punk rock band SPELLS performed their song "A Huevo" at Casa Bonita.

 In 2018, the Denver Broncos announced their draft picks at Casa Bonita with the help of the resident magician.

 For several years, artist Andrew Novick has hosted a Casa Bonita-themed art show at Denver's NEXT Gallery.
 Novick has been to the restaurant more than 300 times and has given tours of it.
 He says of the restaurant, "every time I go there, I have a sense of wonder all over again because it's so big and there's so many things in there—like the waterfall—and you feel like you're outside, and the sounds and lights and everything in there.
 It's just ... it's unmatched."